-- Unscrew and remove the screw (1).
-Repeat the operation on the other side of the vehicle. - Remove the lamp bracket (2) "A" and lift it "B" to unhook it from the seats (3) of the front mudguard.
+- Park the vehicle on its kickstand. - Unscrew and remove the screw (1).
+Repeat the operation on the other side of the vehicle. - Extract the light holder (2) "A" and raise it "B" to unhook it from the seats (3) of the front mudguard.